Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 Some people are more likely than others to have silent panic attacks.

-If you've been through difficult times in your life or have a lot of stress, you might be more likely to have one.
+If you've been through difficult times in your life or have a lot of chronic stress, you might be more likely to have one.

 Certain personality traits might also make it more likely.